This article was updated on 18/01/2022 to reflect the latest rules affecting the insurance industry.

 - What happens if you don’t have it?

 - How much does it cost?

 - What is the claims process?

-This question and answer format naturally breaks the content up into smaller, more digestible chunks to improve the user experience, while also offering the chance to include some of the longtail keywords you identified from earlier research.
+This question and answer format naturally break the content up into smaller, more digestible chunks to improve the user experience, while also offering the chance to include some of the longtail keywords you identified from earlier research.
 Placing these key considerations towards the top of the page shows your audience that you understand their pain points and you’ve attempted to address those in a simple, straightforward manner.
-Which brings us nicely onto…
+This brings us nicely onto…

 Use clear, concise language

 As already discussed, insurance products can be complex, and the research shows that the majority of us struggle to understand some policies.
 With that in mind, using simple, everyday language can help your content appeal to a wider audience.
 Ryan Hanley, founder of Rogue Risk and author of Content Warfare, emphasises this point:

 “I would become a Wiki for every insurance product I sell.
 Not boring corporate insurance barf-speak information… but real-life human beings talking about insurance products the way real people talk about things.
 I would pick apart every single concept no matter how big or small and explain its impacts on customers.”